Jan Gotlib Bloch: Role in contemporary theory

 Bloch survived long enough after publishing his theory to turn his analytical talents to investigating the institutional barriers which prevented the theory's adoption by the military establishment.
 He appears to have concluded that the military had to be sidestepped, by a more direct appeal to voters.

-Contemporary theory treats Bloch as the Clausewitz of the early 1900s.
+Contemporary theory treats Bloch as the Carl von Clausewitz of the early 1900s.
 A review in 2000 in the journal War in History concentrates on the interaction between Bloch's theory and the military professionals of the time.
 In short, it finds that they tended to dismiss Bloch, on the basis that, while his "mathematics" might be correct, his overall message ran the risk of being bad for morale.

 Confronting antisemitism

 Bloch converted to Calvinism, the religion of a small minority in the Russian Empire.
 In this way he was able to avoid the legal disabilities imposed on Jews under Tsarist rule, especially the geographical limitation to the Pale of Settlement, banning Jews from living in the Empire's main cities — without needing to regularly attend a church and be visibly practising Christianity.
-As became evident especially in the later part of his life, he retained a strong concern for the situation of the Jews, even if formally no longer one of them.
+As became evident especially in the later part of his life, he retained a strong concern for the situation of the Jews.

-Following the wave of pogroms of the 1880s and the early 1890s, a commission headed by the vociferously antisemitic Interior Minister Vyacheslav von Plehve recommended a further worsening of the Jews' legal position.
+Following the wave of pogroms of the 1880s and the early 1890s, a commission headed by the virulently antisemitic Interior Minister Vyacheslav von Plehve recommended a further worsening of the Jews' legal position.
 In response, Bloch sent to the government a series of well-reasoned memoranda calling for an end to the discrimination of the Jews.

 Bloch also embarked upon an extensive research on the social and economic conditions of the Russian Empire's Jewish subjects.
-For that purpose, he established a team of scientific researchers headed by the Russian economist A.P.
-Subotin, on whose work he spent hundreds of thousands of rubles.
+For that purpose, he established a team of scientific researchers headed by the Russian economist A. P. Subotin, on whose work he spent hundreds of thousands of rubles.

 The result, completed in 1901, was a five-volume work entitled "Comparison of the Material and Moral well-being of the Western, Great Russian and Vistula Provinces".
-On the basis of extensive statistical data, compiled mainly in the Pale of Settlement, he gave a comprehensive account of the Jewish role in the Empire's economic life, in crafts, trade and industry.
-The study showed that the Jews were a boon to the Russian economy - rather than damaging and threatening it, as was at the time regularly claimed by anti-semites.
+On the basis of extensive statistical data, compiled mainly in the Pale of Settlement, he gave a comprehensive account of the Jewish role in the empire's economic life, in crafts, trade and industry.
+The study showed that the Jews were a boon to the Russian economy - rather than damaging and threatening it, as was at the time regularly claimed by antisemites.

 Bloch's great effort was, however, in vain.
 The Russian Council of Ministers banned the work, and nearly all copies were confiscated and burned.
 Only a few surviving copies remained in circulation, as great rarities.
 Subotin was, however, later able to publish a summary entitled "The Jewish Question in the Right Light".